Skip to content

 What problem it solves

-Enables non-developers to create complex multi-step automations connecting different apps and services through a visual drag-and-drop interface.
+Enables non-developers to create complex multi-step automations connecting different apps and services through a visual interface.
+It handles authentication, data mapping, and scheduling, significantly reducing the engineering effort required to build integrations between SaaS products.

 Where it fits in the stack